|Ordered||23 Sep 1939|

 3 ships damaged, total tonnage 17,052 GRT

-Sunk 25 April 1943 south of Cape Farewell, Greenland, in position 55.05N, 42.25W, by depth charges from Swordfish aircraft off the British escort carrier HMS Biter (Sqdn 811/L) and by the British destroyer HMS Pathfinder.
+Sunk 25 April 1943 south of Cape Farewell, Greenland, in position 55.05N, 42.25W, by depth charges from a Swordfish aircraft (811 Sqn FAA/L) of the British escort carrier HMS Biter and by the British destroyer HMS Pathfinder.
 10 dead and 38 survivors.

 U-203 operated with the following Wolfpacks during its career: